Teaching at Public Schools in Abu Dhabi

 Qualifications for Teaching in Abu Dhabi

 Teachers interested in working in Abu Dhabi must be licensed to teach in their state/province.
-Teachers who possess a teaching license that has been valid within the past three years will be considered for a position.
-Retired teachers are also welcome to apply.

 Teachers who have an undergraduate degree but no teaching credentials will not be considered for teaching jobs in Abu Dhabi.
 Teaching English as a Second Language certificates, although helpful in a second language learning environment, cannot replace a teaching license.